GoogleCloudPlatform/webapp2/docs/guide/app.rst

 The application instance is stored as a class attribute, which is fine on App Engine because there are no concurrent requests for the same Python interpreter instance.
-For threaded environments, there's an alternative described in the :ref:`tutorials.quickstart.nogae` tutorial.
+For threaded environments, an application that supports threads must be used as described in the :ref:`tutorials.quickstart.nogae` tutorial.

 .. _guide.app.router: